The Moto G Power is a phone battery behemoth that costs only $250

 The Moto G Power ($250 at Motorola) is one of the newest members of the Motorola G budget phone family.
 It follows in the same steps as last year's Moto G7 Power with both a wallet-friendly price and a gigantic battery.
 At its core, the $250 Moto G Power is similar to the more expensive Moto G Stylus ($300 at Motorola).
+(It's sold as the Moto G8 Power in the UK for £220.
+It's not available in Australia.)
 Both come at a time when sheltering-in-place means many of us depend on our phones to stay connected with friends, family or work.
 At the same time, millions of people are in financial distress and can't afford a new phone or to replace a broken one, especially when new phones can cost upwards of a thousand dollars.

 How it stacks up